PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 print(myName)
 ```

 So what is `myName`?
-It gets the words that `input` got from the console.
-Or really, it gets the "output" that the `input` function gave us.
+It gets the words that the `input` function got from the console (Or really, it gets the *output* that the `input` function gave us).

 We call these referers "variables".
-For a clearer example make a variable that holds a number.
+For a clearer example make a *variable* that holds a number.
 And then print the variable.

 ```py
 variable = 12